Richard Hudnut: Family

 Hudnut's father Alexander (1830–1900) was a pharmacist with a store at Broadway and Ann Street in New York City.
 His mother was Margaret (née Parker).
 The name Hudnut derives from Hodnet, Shropshire.
 After graduating from Princeton University, Richard Hudnut toured France and returned with the idea of introducing French-style perfumes and cosmetics to American women.
 In 1880 he registered his name as a trademark in both France and the United States.

 Hudnut began by transforming the family drugstore into an elegant showroom.
 The makeover was such that the shop now became a tourist attraction, and Hudnut's business flourished.
 In time, Hudnut's products became so widely known that he closed the retail store and focused on marketing his product lines through wholesale distributors.

 One of the keys to Hudnut's success was that he sold his less expensive fragrances "on approval".
 After the consumer paid with postage stamps or a money order, Hudnut shipped the perfume.
 If the customer wasn't satisfied, Hudnut refunded the money.

 Having made his fortune, Hudnut sold the business in 1916 and retired to France.

-The Richard Hudnut Corporation was acquired in 1916 by William R. Warner & Company, which became Warner-Lambert in 1955.
+The Richard Hudnut Corporation was acquired in 1916 by William R. Warner & Company, which became Warner-Hudnut in 1950, then Warner-Lambert in 1955.
 In 2000, Warner-Lambert was purchased by Pfizer Corporation.